ory/hydra/docs/docs/advanced.md

 `http://ory-hydra-public-api/.well-known/jwks.json`.
 All necessary keys are available there.

-### OAuth 2.0 Client Authentication with RSA private/public keypairs
+### OAuth 2.0 Client Authentication with private/public keypairs

-ORY Hydra supports OAuth 2.0 Client Authentication with RSA private/public keypairs.
+ORY Hydra supports OAuth 2.0 Client Authentication with RSA and ECDSA private/public keypairs with currently supported signing algorithms:
+- RS256 (default), RS384, RS512
+- PS256, PS384, PS512
+- ES256, ES384, ES512

 This authentication method replaces the classic HTTP Basic Authorization and HTTP POST Authorization schemes.
 Instead of sending the `client_id` and `client_secret`, you authenticate the client with a signed JSON Web Token.

-To enable this feature for a specific OAuth 2.0 Client, you must set `token_endpoint_auth_method` to `private_key_jwt` and register the public key of the RSA signing key either using the `jwks_uri` or `jwks` fields of the client.
+To enable this feature for a specific OAuth 2.0 Client, you must set `token_endpoint_auth_method` to `private_key_jwt` and register the public key of the RSA/ECDSA signing key either using the `jwks_uri` or `jwks` fields of the client.

-When authenticating the client at the token endpoint, you generate and sign (with the RSA private key) a JSON Web Token with the following claims:
+When authenticating the client at the token endpoint, you generate and sign (with the RSA/ECDSA private key) a JSON Web Token with the following claims:

 - `iss`: REQUIRED.
 Issuer.
 This MUST contain the client_id of the OAuth Client.
 - `sub`: REQUIRED.
 Subject.
 This MUST contain the client_id of the OAuth Client.